See below for Parish Plan; Village Design Statement; Conservation area; Local charities

 The Village Design Statement for Slingsby, South Holme and Fryton was adopted by Ryedale District Council as a Supplementary Planning Document on 1 September 2016.
 It now forms part of the legal planning framework and will be used by the Council when determining planning applications.

 The VDS is a document prepared by a small group of residents following local consultation and provides guidance for people wishing to alter or extend their properties and for developers wanting to build new houses here.
 It is an attractive document with lots of photographs of buildings and design features.
-It can be viewed on the Ryedale’s Local Plan website via this link:
+It can be viewed on the Ryedale District Council website by following this link: Village Design Statement.

 The list of documents found via this link also includes supporting documents, covering consultation, adoption and context.